Source-Free Domain Adaptation for Question Answering with Masked Self-training: Introduction

 However, for these methods to be effective, they must still have access to the source domain data when the models are adapted to target domains.
 This assumption is often not realistic in real-life applications, as some datasets contain sensitive information with limited access.
 In these cases, only models trained on these datasets are available to the public.
-For example, due to privacy concerns in the clinical domain, the organizers of SemEval 2021 Task 10 \cite{laparra-etal-2021-semeval} released models trained on Mayo Clinic clinical notes for public use, yet the original data remain confidential due to "complicated data use agreements".
+For example, due to privacy concerns in the clinical domain, the organizers of SemEval 2021 Task 10 \cite{laparra-etal-2021-semeval} released models trained on Mayo Clinic clinical notes for public use, yet the original data remain confidential due to ``complicated data use agreements".

 Our study explores source-free UDA, a setting where users can adapt models developed on private data to their own target domain without access to private source data.
 Historically, this has been a very difficult setting.
-With the advent of transformers, we are convinced that state-of-the-art PLM systems are already powerful enough to learn all the essential domain knowledge, as well as answer questions.
-In this way, trained models can be adapted to target domains without using source data.
+Recent advancements in transformer-based PLMs \citep{gururangan-etal-2020-dont,yin2024fast} suggest that these systems possess a remarkable capacity for learning domain-specific knowledge and effectively answering queries.
+It is therefore feasible to explore how trained models can be adapted to target domains in the absence of original source data.

 We propose a novel approach based solely on self-training, called masked domain adaptation for question answering (MDAQA).
 A bottleneck module is designed first with a masking mechanism.
 This bottleneck module is then inserted between the QA encoder and the final prediction layer.
 When the QA model is trained on the source domain, the mask is learned automatically to pass only values of specific kernels of the bottleneck module to the prediction layer, while the remaining kernels are left unused.
 When the QA model is adapted to the target domain, weights of links to early mentioned kernels are frozen in order to keep previously learned domain knowledge, while the weights related to remaining kernels are adjusted to mitigate the domain variance.
-Since the target domain data are unlabelled, we use the QA model trained on the source domain to make predictions on the target domain data.
-Then we use predictions with high confidence as pseudo labels to further fine-tune our model.
+Since the target domain data are unlabeled, we use the QA model trained on the source domain to make predictions on the target domain data.
+Then we use predictions with high confidence as pseudo labels to further fine-tune our model\footnote{The code for our MDAQA framework is available at \url{https://github.com/maxwellyin/MDAQA}}.